On these pages are pictures of old BBC radio equipment

 detailed look at the studio and Control Room equipment.

-Pictures of Belfast Control Room and two Dramatic Control Panels, plus some
+Pictures of Belfast Control Room and two Dramatic Control Panels, some memories

-The 1937 Technical Instruction for the Regional DCPs
+and the 1937 Technical Instruction for the Regional DCPs.

 Descriptions of the BBC's earliest recorders.
 The Blattnerphone and Marconi-Stille